-When changing lanes on the road, a vehicle moves from one clearly-marked lane into the next.
-If a lane change is not performed legally, the driver can be cited for “unsafe lane change” or even cause an accident.
+Changing lanes on the road should be simple– a vehicle moves from one clearly marked lane into the next.
+It can be more complicated than that, though, and if a lane change is not performed legally, the driver can be cited for “unsafe lane change” or even cause an accident.

 Georgia’s Lane Change Laws

-Georgia’s laws on changing lanes are outlined in Georgia Code § 40-6-123.
+Georgia’s laws on changing lanes are outlined in Official Code of Georgia (OCGA) § 40-6-123.
 The statute states that

 - Drivers must provide a continuous “signal of intention” before changing lanes in enough time to alert other drivers.